UK

 • Reform trade union, industrial action and statutory recognition legislation

-• End most ‘fire and re-hire’
+• Significantly limit 'fire and re-hire' or ‘fire and replace’

-• Introduce day-one unfair dismissal rights subject to a probationary period
+• Introduce day one unfair dismissal rights subject to a probationary period

 • Adjust employment tribunal time limits to six months for all claims